Sbrenz/MeditationApp/README.md

+# MEDITATION APP

 My first React project,
 Is a meditation app, it's functionalitty is very simple, you find a home page with a header and two buttons.
 The buttons brings you in the heart of the application, the page is identical in each of one but there has a different song, in this page you can set, start and stop the timer.

+***

+## What i used for the structure of the app:

+1. React-router
+2. React-audio-player
+3. UseState
+4. UseEffect

+## For the basic style:

+Bootstrap

+***

+### How it works

+The app allows us to set a timer at
+2, 5 and 10 minutes with the appropriate buttons.
+It is possible to start and pause time, and to reset just click on the buttons for setting the time.

+As soon as you set the timer, or leave it at the time preset, you can press the play button, which will start the timer and the music, to stop everything just press on it again.

+***

 HERE YOU CAN TEST THE APP
 https://meditationappbydaniel.netlify.app/